marfoldi/SRTNGLGRTHMS/README.md

 # SRTNGLGRTHMS
-This is my BSc thesis: A visualization and benchmarking tool for sorting algorithms.
+My BSc thesis: A visualization and benchmarking tool for sorting algorithms.